jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 Please **chose only one of the following methods** to install and enable Group Policy Editor into Windows Home Edition:
 1. **Method 1**: Download and run a batch script to automate the installation
    * Download the batch script here: <URL_HERE>
-   * Right-Click on the downloaded script and select `Run as Administrator`.
+   * Right-Click on the downloaded script and select "Run as Administrator".
 You will get errors if you skip this step.
    * A window will popup and show the progress of downloading and installing the software.
 This will take several minutes.
    * Reboot your PC and continue to Step 3.
 1. **Method 2**: Manual Installation